PaMemmes/Anomaly-Detection/README.md

 Extract the .csv files to the folder data/MachineLearningCVE

 Then you can run preprocess.py to preprocess the files and run the models afterwards.

+You can get the conda environment in src/environment.yml file.